Rise and Fall of Normal, Where the Technologies Taking Us

 [3] Raymond 'Ray' Kurzweil, American author, inventor, futurist, and Director of Engineering at Google

-[4] "Singularity" is the name given to the situation where the concept of time and space disappears beyond the boundary of Black Holes called "Event Horizon."
-It is the point of no return.
+[4] "Singularity" is the name given to the situation where the concept of time and space disappears beyond the boundary of black holes called "event horizon."
+This event marks the end of time and space (the point of no return).
 It is used with similar meanings in different places.
 Here, it indicates where machine intelligence takes over human intelligence.

 [5] William Nelson Joy is an American computer engineer and venture capitalist.
 He founded Sun Microsystems and served as Chief Scientist and CTO of the company until 2003.